r-handsfield/scoring_key_scanner/README.md

 3) Displace the rectangle by the v-stride unit, hoping to enclose the second ordinal
 4) Adjust the v-stride value until the rectangle consecutively lines up with each ordinal in the table

-Extract the category marks:
+Locate the category marks:
-1) Draw a rectangle the full width of the Scoring Key, at the first ordinal
+1) Draw a rectangle the full width of the Scoring Key, at the first ordinal:
 2) Adjust its starting y-position until it encloses the  category marks
 3) Check that the previous v-stride works with all rows of category marks